valkey-io/valkey-doc/docs/interact/programmability/functions-intro.md

 Any input to the function that isn't the name of a key is a regular input argument.

-Now, let's pretend that our application stores some of its data in Redis Hashes.
+Now, let's pretend that our application stores some of its data in Hashes.
 We want an `HSET`-like way to set and update fields in said Hashes and store the last modification time in a new field named `_last_modified_`.
 We can implement a function to do all that.